Photo of Matcha Drink on a Wooden Tray

 Caralluma (Caralluma fimbriata) – edible cactus

 Mechanism and Benefits: This edible cactus-like plant is known for its appetite-suppressing properties.
-Research is variable however some studies shows it can reduce food intake and promote feelings of fullness.
+Research is variable, however some studies show it can reduce food intake and promote feelings of fullness.

 – Supporting Study: Kuriyan, R., et al. (2007).
 “Effect of Caralluma Fimbriata Extract on Appetite, Food Intake and Anthropometry in Adults.”
 Appetite, 48(3), 338-344.